cheng-lincoln/hci-avengers-workshop/README.md

 ### Exercise Details

 1. For the purpose of simplicity, all passwords are 4 characters long, restricted to lower case alphabets.
+2. The name of the avenger gives a clue as to how the exercise should be solved.